vinkaga/learn-node/slides/slides.md

 ]
 .right-column[

-- In many situations, JavaScript *does not* produce warnings/errors where other languages would
+- JavaScript *does not* produce errors where other languages would

 ####Objects